How to choose an authentic and respectful Indigenous gift?

 Why choose an authentic Indigenous gift?

-A handmade indigenous object is not only aesthetically pleasing:
+A handmade Indigenous object is not just aesthetically pleasing:

-- It reflects a cultural wisdom passed down from generation to generation.
+- It reflects cultural wisdom passed down through generations.

 - It directly supports local artisans and creators.